Best Golf Quarter Zips 2023

 + Stretchy material helps with fit

-- Anyone with a thick polo shirt or similar will find the close fit uncomfortable
+- Some will find close fit uncomfortable

 An attractive mid-layer that has plenty of tech to help you feel comfortable out on the course.
-The garment is made from 76% recycled plastic and 24% Elastane Blend, which means it is very stretchy.
+It is made from 76% recycled plastic and 24% Elastane Blend, which means it is very stretchy.
 When testing it combined well with a polyester-style polo shirt, a thicker polo or undershirt would be too bulky and would impact how this product would look.

 The Jacquard chest panel is a very interesting design choice, as it is an almost net-like structure that would let cold air within but also allow sweat to escape.
 This will clearly catch the eye of anyone looking for a high-quality mid-layer at this price point.